RaziPour1993/EasyComment/README.md

 - **Comment Generation**: Automatically generates comments based on the selected rating.
 - **Preview and Confirm**: Users can preview the generated comment before posting it.
 - **YouTube Integration**: Ensures that comments are only posted on YouTube video pages.
+- **Auto 5-Star Comment**: Automatically posts a 5-star comment when the button next to the "Subscribe" button is clicked.

 ## Installation